-10. If the adjustments described in step 7 were made while the switch was on the ground, carefully check contact engagement after the switch is bolted to the structure and the conductors are attached.
+2. If the adjustments described in the steps above were made while the switch was on the ground, carefully check contact engagement after the switch is bolted to the structure and the conductors are attached.

-NOTE: Final adjustment usually cannot be made on these switches until the conductors are attached, because conductor loads often pull tall insulator stacks several inches out of plumb.
+NOTE: Final adjustment usually cannot be made on these switches until the conductors are attached, because conductor loads often pull tail insulator stacks several inches out of plumb.
 Therefore, if possible, install the conductors at this time to avoid the possibility of having to readjust the switch later.

-11. Install the arcing horn on each jaw as shown in Figure 13.
+3. Install the arcing horn and corona shield on each jaw as shown in Figure 18.
 The horns should touch lightly throughout their stroke.
-Arcing horns rubbing together with excessive pressure can cause the blade to rotate outside the contacts, causing switch malfunction.
+Arcing horns rubbing together with excessive pressure can cause the blade to rotate outside the contacts causing switch malfunction.
 Bend the stationary horn as required to achieve enough pressure for contact, but not so much as to cause binding.
-(See Figures 12 and 13.)

-Figure 13: Arcing Horn Attachment
+Figure 18: Arcing Horn Attachment.

-Blade arcing horn (arrow) goes under arc horn.
+Blade arcing horn (arrow) goes under jaw horn.